engineyard/ey-docs/pages/ssh-intro.md

   Learn how to connect to your instance via SSH.

 * ### [[Windows & SSH keys|ssh-windows]]
-  Learn how to generate SSH keys and add them to AppCloud on Windows.
+  Learn how to generate SSH keys and add them to Cloud on Windows.

 * ### [[Troubleshooting|ssh-troubleshooting]]
-  Tips to help you troubleshoot issues related to SSH on AppCloud.
+  Tips to help you troubleshoot issues related to SSH on Cloud.